Global Bass Online December 2000

 Throughout the entire history of Brand X, with all their many releases, Percy either was in the band or his presence could still be felt.
 For many fans, it was thought that Percy was Brand X.

-Although it can come off sounding a bit like a traveling salesman's line at your apartments front door, it is correct that no lover of bass player styles and influence would be complete without some of Percy’s recorded work.
+Although it can come off sounding a bit like a salesman’s line, it is correct that no lover of bass player styles and influence would be complete without some of Percy’s recorded work.

 days Percy spends much of his time in New York, the days of Brand X long over.